Azure Dev Spaces has hit public preview, so El Reg took it for a spin

 Putting the oh no in Visual Studio

-From the outset, the limitations are apparent.
-Only Kubernetes 1.10.3 is supported, and you'll need to make sure your cluster is running in one of a limited list of Azure regions.
+From the outset you'll find a few limitations.
+You'll need Kubernetes 1.9.6 or later, and you'll need to make sure your cluster is running in one of a limited list of Azure regions.
 If the thought of setting up this stuff alarms you, probably best to stop reading now.

 Microsoft does provide a helpful guide, which is festooned with errors.
 This is possibly because it looks like it was written against an earlier version of AKS that doesn't match the current feature set, such is the rapid release cadence adopted by Redmond of late.